 Just as Afulah had become an important symbol for WIZO Argentina (see Women and Zionist Activities in Argentina), the children’s pavilion became a source of pride for the Council.
 Once the building was constructed, the council requested pictures that were used in their fund drives.
 Whenever a member of the council traveled to Israel, she visited the pavilion donated by her organization.

 Evidence is scanty regarding other activities in which the Central Council of Sephardi Women engaged.
 In 1948, the group successfully staged a play by Ben Hecht called Nace una Bandera (A Flag is Born), and in order to sell tickets for this performance they requested the help of the newly created Consejo Central Juvenil Sefaradí (Central Council of Sephardi Youth).
-The Women’s Council also created a youth sub-committee, Juventud Oriente Israel, which in 1948 began “a series of cultural gatherings.”
+The Women’s Council also created a youth sub-committee, Juventud Oriente Israel (Mizrahi Youth: Israel), which in 1948 began “a series of cultural gatherings.”
 The play and the cultural evenings suggest that the council was, in fact, more than just a fundraising organization and was interested in spreading the Zionist idea to the young people, with whom it worked in close collaboration.

-Yet another group of Sephardi women created the Comité Femenino Sefaradí Amigos de la Histadrut in October 1945.
+Yet another group of Sephardi women created the Comité Femenino Sefaradí Amigos de la Histadrut (Sephardi Women’s Friends of the Histradrut) in October 1945.
 Founded in 1920 in Palestine as a Jewish workers’ trade union, the Histadrut had always claimed that women held a prominent place in its ranks.
 In Argentina, the Comité Femenino Sefaradí (later called Amigas de Naamat) was founded and led for many years by Judith Isajaroff (1911–2001), a Sephardi woman from Samarkand who participated in Argentine Jewish politics as a member of Mapai (Israel Labor Party), the party that controlled both the Histadrut (General Federation of Workers in Israel) in Israel and local Argentine Jewish politics.
-In 1950, she was one of the four women candidates in the election of delegates to the twenty-third World Zionist Congress, a fact which was used by the party to demonstrate their commitment to placing women in the vanguard of the new nation’s creation.
+In 1950, she was one of the four women candidates in the election of delegates to the twenty-third World Zionist Congress, a fact that was used by the party to demonstrate its commitment to placing women in the vanguard of the new nation’s creation.
 The organizations centered on raising money for various causes, from helping defray the costs of buying a boat that would be used to “join Tel-Aviv and Buenos Aires,” to supporting kindergartens and various vocational schools.
 The members also sponsored theater productions, art classes, Hebrew classes, Bible courses and dances.
 In 1947 the organization had five hundred members, all “conscious bearers of the Zionist ideal,” who had created a sewing workshop and youth groups, as well as doing much work in support of the Jewish National Fund.
 This group is still active.

 As was the case with all Sephardi Zionist organizations, participation in the movement created an allegiance that was able to override distinctions of origin.
-Sephardi women participated in the Argentine women’s organizations as Sephardim, regardless of where their families (or they themselves) had come from.
+Sephardi women participated in the Argentine women’s organizations as Descendants of the Jews who lived in Spain and Portugal before the explusion of 1492; primarily Jews of N. Africa, Italy, the Middle East and the Balkans.Sephardim, regardless of where their families (or they themselves) had come from.
 And as Argentine Sephardim, they positioned themselves within the global Zionist project by helping those Sephardim in Palestine who needed such help.